 Advantages of BIM

 BIM presents a number of opportunities and advantages for the construction industry.
 Primarily, it brings together all information about a building in one place, making it possible for anyone to access that information, for any purpose.
 This makes it easy to integrate different aspects of a design more efficiently.
-BIM advantages include:
+Other advantages include:

 - BIM has powerful onscreen modelling capabilities, making it great for 3D modeling.
-Designs can be viewed from any angle, details can be zoomed in and out of, and people can easily see the bigger picture.
+Designs can be viewed from any angle, details can be zoomed in and out of, and people can easily see the bigger picture

-- BIM software can be used to virtually ‘trial’ potentially difficult construction projects, meaning that any problems can be resolved in the virtual environment, preventing costly reworkings on site.
+- BIM software can be used to virtually ‘trial’ potentially difficult construction projects, meaning that any problems can be resolved in the virtual environment, preventing costly reworkings on site

-- Models can be used to generate schedules of items required for the project (much like counting take-offs), whereas previously, a manual count would have been required.
+- Models can be used to generate schedules of items required for the project (much like counting takeoffs), whereas previously, a manual count would have been required

 - Very complex information can be embedded in models.
 For example; “When you click on a window in the 3D model, it gives you loads of parameters – height, width, fire ratings, warranties…same with a wall: the paint finish, how many coats, its acoustic rating, whether it’s timber framed – any information you want.”
 (Source)

 - Transparency and collaboration is promoted among stakeholders.
-They each have a much better view of the entire lifecycle of the project.
+They each have a much better view of the entire lifecycle of the project

 - It’s easier to identify design errors early on and reduce or rectify them.
-This means there is less costly rework once the project gets underway.
+This means there is less costly rework once the project gets underway

-- Design clashes can be reduced, saving on overall construction costs and the time taken to complete the project.
+- Design clashes can be reduced, saving on overall construction costs and the time taken to complete the project

 - “Efficiency improvements for maintenance and operation companies.
 By having historical design data instantly available upto 15% can be saved on maintenance time and sometimes may remove the need for costly site visits.”
 (Source)

 The bottom line for BIM, and why the UK government set it as a standard, is to achieve better efficiencies during construction projects.
 Where architects, contractors and subcontractors have often been siloed previously, BIM aims to open up better transparency.
-It is not without its challenges, however:
+It is not without its challenges, however.

 Challenges with BIM

-BIM has still at this stage, only been a requirement for government contracts for a couple of years.
 Many experts are seeing challenges or potential roadblocks with implementation, including the following:

 - Some in the construction industry still are suspicious of, or outright reject technological innovation: “Negative perceptions have… led to many innovative approaches to construction design and construction processes immediately being considered as high risk… terminology such as ‘modern methods of construction or ‘prefabrication’ are often viewed with suspicion.”
 (Source)